 Welcome to VideoGamer.com Plays, our weekly feature where we give you the inside track on what's been whirring in our disc drives this week.
 We'll be honest (so if we've been playing Superman on the N64 we'll tell you).
 But if we've been hammering the latest billion-selling blockbuster we'll let you know about that too.

-Tom Orry, Editor - Lost, Xbox 360.
+Tom Orry, Editor - Army of Two, Xbox 360 and PS3.